 Moreover, in order to encourage young women to fully invest in science, especially in fields in which they are a minority, ANR is committed to promoting the careers of project coordinators, chairpersons and committee members.

 ANR works in concert with research operators and funding agencies in order to carry out its actions.
 At the national level, ANR is a member of the working group on obstacles to the career of women in HER.

 At the European level, it is a partner of the H2020 Gender-SMART project (2019-2022) which, coordinated by CIRAD, brings together 9 partners to implement gender equality plans (GEP) in the partner organisations of the project and produce educational tools intended for institutional research stakeholders.

-The ANR is also a partner of the GENDER-NET Plus ERA-NET, a collaborative research programme that brings together funding agencies from 13 countries and aims to promote gender equality through institutional change and greater consideration for gender in research projects.
-The Agency is also a member of the H2020 Gender-Smart project (2019-2022) alongside eight European partners.
-This aims to implement a gender action plan in research organisations and their funding partners, and develop awareness-raising tools for research institutions.
+ANR is also a partner of the GENDER-NET Plus ERA-NET, a collaborative research programme that brings together funding agencies from 13 countries and aims to promote gender equality through institutional change, as well as taking into account gender in research.
+Finally, as a member of Science Europe, ANR participates in the “Gender and Diversity” working group and has contributed to the development of a guide intended to improve gender equality in the world of research.

 Publication: "Supporting Women in Research" Policies, Programs and Initiatives Undertaken by Public Research Funding Agencies, Global Research Council (GRC), April 2019